dceejay/RedMap/README.md

 #### To add a new KML, GPX, or TOPOJSON overlay

-As per the geojson overlay you can also inject a KML layer, GPX layer or TOPOJSON layer.
+As with the geojson overlay, you can also inject a KML layer, GPX layer or TOPOJSON layer.
 The syntax is the same but with either a `kml` property containing the KML string - a `gpx` property containing a GPX string - or a `topojson` property containing the topojson.

     msg.payload.command.map = {
         "overlay": "myKML",